PavelPawlowski/SQL-Scripts/README.md

 # SQL-Scripts
 This project contain scripts for SQL Server in different Areas

+## Searching
+Scripts for simplifying searching of objects on SQL Server

+### sp_find
+Powerfull stored procedure for searching objects on SQL Server.
+Searching by name or by object definition.
+ALlows Searching Database scope objects, Server Scoped objects as well as searching SSIS packages stored in both SSISDB and msdb.

 ## Rights Management
 Righs management folder contains script usable for managing user rigts